proto-lab-ro/jobshoplab/README.md

 ## Installation

+> JobShopLab requires Python 3.12 or higher.

 To install JobShopLab, clone the repository and install it in editable mode using `pip`.
-It is recommended to use a venv.

 ```bash